Museums Facing Extinction

 2. Browse our resources

-We provide various resources through handbooks and visual roadmaps for museums to start their climate journey.
+We provide various resources through handbooks for museums to start their climate journey.
+These resources are at your disposal, available online, and free to use.

 3. Find out how your museum can start its climate journey